minaroid/Funny-Crash/README.md

 FunnyCrash.showExcuseDialog = false // default is true.

 ```
-### Setup the listener to receive crashes or reports in your mainActivity or your mainViewModel
+### Setup the listener to receive crashes or reports in your mainActivity or mainViewModel

 ```java